OpenFreeEnergy/openfe/docs/installation.rst

 .. note::

    You will likely need to install ``conda-lock``.
-   We recomend installing ``conda-lock`` in a new virtual environment.
+   We strongly recomend installing ``conda-lock`` in a new virtual environment.
    This will reduce the chance of dependency conflicts ::

        $ # Install conda lock into a virtual environment